MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-getting-started/includes/2-customer-narrative.md

 - **Project manager:** Part of the IT department and they help to keep projects on time, on budget and ensure all the right stakeholders are involved.
 - **Central operations/infrastructure team:** The ops team are currently in charge of the datacenters, looking after the hardware maintenance, operating systems, patch management, networking, out of hours support, etc. Most of the team are very familiar with the current infrastructure, have very little coding experience and the majority hold Microsoft qualifications relating to Windows Server.
 - **Developer:** The in-house development team make the website for the online store that Tailwind Traders host out of their own datacenters.
 - **IT manager:** In charge of the ops, developer and project management teams.
-Is looking to make the IT department run better and replace old servers and look to the future to help make Tailwind Traders more competitive and also make things better for his ops team who have to juggle a lot of different systems.
+Is looking to make the IT department run better and replace old servers and look to the future to help make Tailwind Traders more competitive and also make things better for his operations team who have to juggle a lot of different systems.
 - **Finance director:** Is looking to reduce costs where he can from the budget.
-The finance director is very familiar with the capex expenditure he has to deal with in terms of the IT department and equipment.
+The finance director is very familiar with the capital expenditure he has to deal with in terms of the IT department and equipment.